-Students attend Cambridge School because they have been diagnosed with a language-based learning disability — such as dyslexia, dysgraphia, ADHD, auditory processing disorder, or executive function difficulties — and have struggled in traditional academic settings.
+Students attend Cambridge School because they have been diagnosed with a language-based learning difference — such as dyslexia, dysgraphia, ADHD, auditory processing disorder, or executive function difficulties — and have struggled in traditional academic settings.
 These bright children thrive at Cambridge through the support of our:

 - Language-based curriculum that utilizes evidence-based programs